FAIRplus/the-fair-cookbook/content/recipes/interoperability/VCF-to-FHIR-conversion.md

 > - providing a tool to convert Variant Call Files (VCF) to a HL7 FHIR message
 > - highlighting known limitations of the solution
-> - raising awareness in the FHIR standard in the context of clinically relevant data.
+> - raising awareness of the FHIR standard in the context of clinically relevant data.

 ## Graphical Overview